Project Coordinators:

 sneboda@unc.edu

-Sneha Boda is a full-time Research Assistant on the WHALE study.
+Sneha Boda is a full-time project coordinator on the STTAR Study and previously was a research assistant on the WHALE study.
 She graduated from Drexel University with a B.S. in Psychology with a minor in Neuroscience, and certificate in Health and Medical Humanities.
 During her undergraduate career at Drexel, Sneha worked as a full-time research assistant at the Center for Weight, Eating, and Lifestyle Sciences under Dr. Adrienne Juarascio.
 Additionally, she completed a senior thesis investigating the co-morbid effects of subclinical anxiety and PTSD on attentional deficits in adults under the mentorship of Dr. Evangelia Chrysikou.
 She has specific interests in the areas of neurodevelopment research and developmental disabilities.
 Sneha’s goal is to pursue a Ph.D. in Clinical Psychology and work with children.
 Apart from research, Sneha enjoys singing, cooking elaborate meals for friends, and relaxing by watching reality TV shows and crime documentaries!
 (Pronouns: she/her/hers)

 Part-Time Research Assistants: